Google Cloud DDoS Protection – Armor & Shield

 • API rate limits define the number of requests that can be made to the Google Compute Engine API.

-reasons, as the quotas, protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+• Compute Engine enforces quotas on resource usage to protect the community of Google Cloud users by preventing unforeseen spikes in usage.

 GCP Certification Exam Practice Questions